Southern Downs Regional Council area

-In Southern Downs Regional Council area, Agriculture, Forestry and Fishing is the largest employer, generating 2,422 local jobs in 2017/18.
+In the Southern Downs Regional Council area, Agriculture, Forestry and Fishing is the largest employer, generating 2,538 local jobs in 2018/19.

-Employment (total) is the most accurate and up to date measure of the total number of people employed in Southern Downs Regional Council area.
+Employment (total) is the most accurate and up to date measure of the total number of people employed in the Southern Downs Regional Council area.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in RDA Darling Downs and South West Region regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Southern Downs Regional Council area regardless of where they live.
 They are updated annually.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of RDA Darling Downs and South West Region's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Southern Downs Regional Council area's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.

 To see how employment is distributed across the area, see the Employment locations section and to see where people come from to work in these industries, these data should be viewed in conjunction with Workers place of residence by industry data.